Lavonte David: 2017

 Head coach Dirk Koetter officially named David and Kendell Beckwith the starting outside linebackers, along with middle linebacker Kwon Alexander.
 In Week 2, David made nine combined tackles and recovered a fumble by quarterback Mike Glennon, which set up the Buccaneers on an eventual touchdown scoring drive in their 29–7 victory against the Chicago Bears.
-On September 24, 2017, David made seven combined tackles before he was carted off the field in the third quarter of the Buccaneers' 34–17 win at the Minnesota Vikings in Week 3.
-In Week 7, he collected a season-high 14 combined tackles (12 solo) in a 30–27 loss at the Buffalo Bills.
+On September 24, 2017, David made seven combined tackles before he was carted off the field in the third quarter of the Buccaneers' 34–17 win at the Vikings in Week 3.
+In Week 7, he collected a season-high 14 combined tackles (12 solo) in a 30–27 loss at the Bills.
 David was inactive for the Buccaneers' Week 15 loss to the Atlanta Falcons due to a hamstring injury.
 He finished the 2017 season with 101 combined tackles (76 solo), five forced fumbles, and a pass deflection in 13 games and 13 starts.
 Pro Football Focus gave David an overall grade of 94.2, which ranked second among all qualified linebackers in 2017.

 2018

-In Week 2 against the Philadelphia Eagles, David recorded a team-high nine tackles and recovered a fumble lost by running back Wendell Smallwood on a last second lateral attempt to seal a 27–21 win.

 In Week 7 against the Cleveland Browns, David recorded a team-high eight tackles and forced a fumble on rookie quarterback Baker Mayfield during the 26–23 overtime win.

-In Week 13 against the Carolina Panthers, David recorded a season-high 12 tackles and his first full sack of the season on Cam Newton during the 24–17 win.
+In Week 13 against the Panthers, David recorded a season-high 12 tackles and his first full sack of the season on Cam Newton during the 24–17 win.

-In Week 15 against the Baltimore Ravens, David matched his season-high 12 tackles, sacked rookie quarterback Lamar Jackson twice, and recovered a fumble lost by Jackson during the 20–12 loss.
+In Week 15 against the Ravens, David matched his season-high 12 tackles, sacked rookie quarterback Lamar Jackson twice, and recovered a fumble lost by Jackson during the 20–12 loss.

 David finished the season with 120 combined tackles (94 solo), 3.5 sacks, one forced fumble, two fumble recoveries, and two pass deflections in 14 games started.